Decibels (dB) in audio production

 • Bel and Neper: Obsolete or in special areas (e.g. communications engineering).

-👉 Tip:: For mixing and mastering, dBFS crucial, as this is where the maximum digital headroom is defined – read our article on Clipping and dBFS.
+👉 Tip: For mixing and mastering, dBFS crucial, as this is where the maximum digital headroom is defined – read our article on Clipping and dBFS.

 How can you measure volume in decibels?

-1. Professional sound level meter (accurate, calibratable)
+1. Professional sound level meter (accurate and calibratable)

 Can I measure decibels with the iPhone?